oberien/das-protokoll/README.md

 * Varint length of file
 * Path / Filename
     + Rust: Server must remove leading `/` before using `PathBuf::push`
-    + Length of path is length of packet - length of varint
+    + No length given - this is simply the tail of the packet
 * Following packets are [Chunks](#chunk)

 ## Chunk